hieu2010/ReliableMessaging/README.md

 #### What happens if MongoDB crashes?

-Dunno xd
+This part has not been covered.

 #### How are tasks scheduled?

 Mocked sensor data is generated every 200m using Spring scheduler.
-A devivery tasks is also a scheduled task that can be stopped and started.
-This is needed in case Cloud Component is dead.
+A devivery task is a scheduled task that can be stopped and started.
+This is needed in case when Cloud Component is dead.

 # Reliable HTTP Client

 ## Weather Data

 Our reliable HTTP Client uses historical weather .csv data from https://meteostat.net/ to simulate sensor data.
+_time_, _temp_ and _rhum_ are send to the Cloud.
+In addition, a _time_local_ is replaced with the actual time (Instant.now()).

 ### CSV Format:
 | time | time_local | temp | dwpt | rhum | prcp | snow | wdir | wspd | wpgt | pres | tsun | coco |